-As I look back on my training log from 2017, I can’t help but re-live some of the best and worst running memories of the year.
-Looking back through each and every run, marathon training in particular, has been really eye opening for me.
+As I look back on my training log from this past year, I can’t help but re-live some of the best and worst running memories of the year.
+Looking back through each and every run (marathon training in particular) has been really eye opening for me.
 It is so interesting to see how runs of the exact same distance vary so greatly.
 One 16 miler in particular, I distinctly remember feeling euphoric afterwards.
 So happy that I thought I might explode.
 While another 16 miler just a few weeks before, felt like a completely overwhelming mental and physical challenge.

 Looking through the details I recorded in my training log – the thoughts, feelings, weather, stress, health, etc. – it occurred to me that many of these training runs found me in nearly the exact same state of being.
 The weather remained fairly consistent, my health was always the same, and stress levels were fairly moderate.
 However, despite the similarities, one small change had a huge impact on each of these runs.
 What was it that changed when everything else remained the same?